fossfreedom/indicator-sysmonitor/README.md

 ===================
 An Application Indicator showing memory, temperature, network speed, cpu usage, public IP address and internet connection status .

-Works with Unity, XUbuntu, Gnome-Shell + app-indicator extension.
+Works with Unity, Xubuntu, Gnome-Shell + app-indicator extension together with any other desktop environments that support AppIndicators.

 Also offers the possibility to run your own command and display its output.